P3Ambiental/docs/guides_and_standards/design.md

 There are currently 4 out of 5 custom graphics that should be used throughout the currently defined phases -Phase 1 through 3.
 The custom graphics can be accessed here: https://goo.gl/uQZ5Vz

-For anything else, Font Awesome will be heavily utilised.
-Anything else that will be needed for this will be added to this document.
+Font Awesome will be utilised for any other "graphics" need.
+Anything else that may be needed will be added to this document.

 ## Font Awesome